oubiwann/metaphone/README.rst

 About
 =====

-**This is a fork of the Metaphone package, with added Unicode support.**
+*A Python implementation of the Metaphone and Double Metaphone algorithms*

 Metaphone
 ---------